starship/starship/docs/es-ES/config/README.md

 The module will display a profile only if its credentials are present in `~/.aws/credentials` or if a `credential_process` or `sso_start_url` are defined in `~/.aws/config`.
 Alternatively, having any of the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, or `AWS_SESSION_TOKEN` env vars defined will also suffice.
 If the option `force_display` is set to `true`, all available information will be displayed even if no credentials per the conditions above are detected.

-Cuando se utiliza [aws-vault](https://github.com/99designs/aws-vault), el perfil se obtiene de la variable de entorno `AWS_VAULT` y la fecha de expiración de credenciales se obtiene de la variable de entorno `AWS_SESSION_EXPIRATION`.
+Cuando se utiliza [aws-vault](https://github.com/99designs/aws-vault), el perfil se obtiene de la variable de entorno `AWS_VAULT` y la fecha de expiración de credenciales se obtiene de la variable de entorno `AWS_CREDENTIAL_EXPIRATION`.

 Cuando se utiliza [awsu](https://github.com/kreuzwerker/awsu) el perfil se lee de la variable de entorno `AWSU_PROFILE`.